-- (1) The current composition of the Board of Directors at the Company is four independent directors out of a total of eight directors. - (2) With regard to the appointment and remuneration of senior management and Directors, since it is particularly necessary to strengthen independence, objectivity, and accountability, the Company has established a Nomination Committee and a Remuneration Committee chaired by an outside director and has received appropriate involvement and advice.
-Both the Nomination Committee and the Remuneration Committee are composed of four Independent Outside Directors and one executive director, and the majority of Independent Outside Directors increase the independence and objectivity.
+- (1) The current composition of the Board of Directors at the Company is five independent directors (majority) out of a total of nine directors. - (2) With regard to the appointment and remuneration of senior management and Directors, since it is particularly necessary to strengthen independence, objectivity, and accountability, the Company has established a Nomination Committee and a Remuneration Committee chaired by an independent outside director as an advisory body to the Board of Directors and has received appropriate involvement and advice.
+Both the Nomination Committee and the Remuneration Committee are composed of five Independent Outside Directors and one executive director, and the majority of Independent Outside Directors increase the independence and objectivity.

-(3) The Nomination Committee is engaged in the deliberation and proposal of methods and criteria for the selection of candidates for director and executive officer roles as well as deliberation on specific candidate selection and regarding the dismissal of directors or executive officers.
-Additionally, the Remuneration Committee is engaged in the deliberation and proposal of remuneration standards and systems for evaluation and compensation of directors and executive officers.
+- (3) The Nomination Committee is engaged in the deliberation and proposal to the Board of Directors regarding methods and criteria for the selection of candidates for director and executive officer roles as well as deliberation on specific candidate selection.
+Additionally, the Committee deliberates on succession planning for the President (CEO) and skill matrixes for Directors and Audit & Supervisory Board Members. - (4) The Remuneration Committee is engaged in the deliberation and proposal to the Board of Directors regarding the establishment and revision of remuneration standards and systems for evaluation and compensation of directors and executive officers.
+Additionally, the Committee sets performance targets for calculating performancelinked remuneration (short-term) and deliberates on evaluation methods and progress assessments for ESG-related indicators for performance-linked remuneration (mediumto long-term).